hbr/Lambda-Calculus/computability/computability.md

 Proof:

 Let's assume by way of contradiction that such a village exists.
-Then there is a barber who shaves every men in the village which does not shave himself.
+Then there is a barber who shaves every man in the village who does not shave himself.

 Now there are two possibilities:

-1. The barber shaves himself: This is not possible because the barber can only shave men which do not shave themself.
+1. The barber shaves himself: This is not possible because the barber can only shave men who do not shave themselves.
 Therefore the assumption that the barber shaves himself leads to a contradiction.

-2. The barber does not shave himself: This is not possible because the barber shaves all men which do not shave themself.
+2. The barber does not shave himself: This is not possible because the barber shaves all the men who do not shave themselves.
 Therefore the assumption that the barber does not shave himself leads to a contradiction as well.

 The assumption that such a village exists leads to a contradicion.
 Therefore we have to conclude that a village with the barber property cannot exist.